 Have you ever been in a meeting which was largely a waste of time for all concerned?

-This is a trivial example and yet it had profound results for the long term morale of the department.
+This is a remarkably trivial example and yet it had profound results for the long term morale of the department.

 Once everyone was working from the same time reference, substantially more people arrived on time at meetings.
 The manager no longer resented her staff for showing up “late” and the staff no longer resented her for falsely accusing them of being late.

-This had an increasingly positive effect on staff morale.
+This had a increasingly positive effect on staff morale.
 When employees were no longer being “unjustly criticized” they were happier and the manager was happy that she was no longer dealing with this trivial matter.

 My clients have often commented that I listen better than most people.
 You’ll have to judge for yourself.
 Here are a couple of simple, everyday, real life examples.

-“Warm it up” Story
+“Warm it up” Example